buguroo/pyknow/docs/source/introduction.rst

 We aim to implement a Python alternative to CLIPS, as compatible as possible.
-With the goal of making it easy for the CLIPS programmer to transfer all the already knowledge she/he has to this platform.
+With the goal of making it easy for the CLIPS programmer to transfer all his/her knowledge to this platform.

 Features